 State Of Health (SOH) in % | Battery status |

-0% to 40% | The battery is damaged or too old for normal operation and should be replaced. |
+0% to 40% | The battery is damaged or too old and should be replaced. |

 40% to 60% | The battery is getting old or getting weak.
 Consider replacing it. |

-60% to 80% | The battery is in normal working order. |
+60% to 80% | The battery is in good working order. |

 80% to 100% | The battery is in good to excellent working order. |

-A digital test tool may also be able to test the battery’s internal resistance.
+A digital test tool may also test the battery’s internal resistance.
 Resistance is measured in milliohms (mΩ) and tells you how much restriction the electrons encounter as they travel through the internals of the battery.
 A lower value indicates less restriction.

 The internal resistance can vary as much as 5-10% from one batch of batteries to another.
 For the most accurate results, you need to measure the resistance of your specific battery when it is brand new as a reference for later testing.